History & Overview Annual Report Center News Community Affairs Code of Conduct

 Clinical Summary

-Essiac was developed in the 1920s by Rene Caisse, a Canadian nurse.
-It is a formulation of four botanicals: burdock root, sheep sorrel root, slippery elm bark, and rhubarb root (1) (2).
-Despite insufficient clinical evidence (13), many cancer patients use Essiac tea as an alternative treatment based on anecdotal evidence.
+Essiac was developed in the 1920s by Rene Caisse, a Canadian nurse, and promoted as an alternative cancer treatment.
+It is a formulation of four botanicals: burdock root, sheep sorrel, slippery elm bark, and rhubarb root (1) (2).

-Essiac demonstrated antioxidant (12) and cytotoxic properties in vitro (6) (11), but stimulated growth of human breast cancer cells both via estrogen receptor (ER) dependent and ER independent pathways (3).
-Data is conflicting on Essiac's antiproliferative effects on prostate cancer cells (7) (8).
-A retrospective study of breast cancer patients found that Essiac did not improve quality of life or mood (10).
-Well designed clinical trials are needed to evaluate Essiac.
+Essiac demonstrated antioxidant (12) and cytotoxic properties in vitro (6) (11), but stimulated growth of human breast cancer cells both via estrogen receptor (ER)-dependent and ER-independent pathways (3).
+Studies of its antiproliferative effects on prostate cancer cells also yielded conflicting data (7) (8).
+Remission of hormone-refractory prostate cancer was reported in a patient (9), but a retrospective study of breast cancer patients found that Essiac did not improve quality of life or mood (10).

 • Immunostimulation

-Rhubarb and sheep sorrel contain anthraquinones that stimulate secretion of mucosa and water, as well as stimulate peristalsis.
-Additional activities of anthraquinones isolated from rhubarb show stimulation of IL-1, IL-6, and TNF in vitro and tumor necrosis against sarcoma 37, breast cancer, and Ehrlich cell lines in mice.
-Burdock root can induce hypoglycemia in animal models.
-Tannin extract may induce macrophage response and the lignan and sesquiterpene extracts were shown to inhibit platelet activating factor (PAF) in vitro (1) (2).
-Essiac was also shown to inhibit cytochrome P450 (CYP450) enzymes in vitro (6).
+Rhubarb and sheep sorrel contain anthraquinones that stimulate secretion of mucosa and water, as well as peristalsis.
+In vitro and animal models suggest anthraquinones isolated from rhubarb may stimulate IL-1, IL-6, and tumor necrosis factor.
+Burdock root induced hypoglycemia in animal models.
+The tannin extract may induce macrophage response and lignan and sesquiterpene extracts inhibited platelet activating factor in vitro (1) (2).
+Other in vitro studies show that Essiac can inhibit CYP450 enzymes (6).

 Herb-Drug Interactions

-Case report: Decreased clearance of an experimental chemotherapy drug was reported in a patient taking Essiac.
-This may be due to inhibition of cytochrome P450 isoenzymes by Essiac (6).
+CYP450: Decreased clearance of an experimental chemotherapy drug was reported in a patient taking Essiac (4).
+This may be due to inhibition of cytochrome P450 enzymes by Essiac (6).

 References